Papers of Arthur L. Littleworth

 Mr. Littleworth's fourth report, published December 8, 2003, analyzed the future compliance phase of the trial.
 It decided whether Colorado's use rules are effective enough to ensure future compliance, along with how to utilize the H-I model (hydrologic-institutional model, a complex computer model) in the future to determine compact compliance.
 Littleworth's fifth and final report was given to the court on February 4, 2008, and it concluded the judgment segment of the trial.
 His last report included a proposed judgment and decree intended to end the hundred year history of litigation over rights to Arkansas River water.
 On May 18, 2009, the motion to discharge Mr. Arthur Littleworth from the case was granted by the Supreme Court.

 Mr. Littleworth has received many awards during his career, including the Inland Empire Council of the Boy Scouts of America "Distinguished Citizen" (1996) and the Greater Riverside Chambers of Commerce "Citizen of the Year" (1988) awards, along with being named one of the "Top 100" lawyers in California in 2003.
 He is the co-author of a book titled California Water, published in 1995 and updated in 2008.
-Mr. Littleworth currently resides in Riverside, California, and is a partner at Best, Best & Krieger law firm.
+Mr. Littleworth passed away in October 2021.

 117 linear feet (78 record cartons)